Section Five

 What do these last two possibilities mean?

-They mean, basically, that if none of the ethical or other concerns from our lists of prohibitions are in play; and if you are working with a client during a session on a previously established goal or communicating with a family outside a session; and if you are using some variation of an interaction within which you present some information or some stimuli, the client makes some expressive or receptive response, and you then provide them with some feedback, either with or without a human interpreter present — then yes, absolutely, interpretation and translation technologies can definitely be an important and fun part of your work.
+They mean, basically, that if none of the ethical or other concerns from the lists of prohibitions are in play; and if you are working with a client during a session on a previously established goal or communicating with a family outside a session; and if you are using some variation of an interaction within which you present some information or some stimuli, the client makes some expressive or receptive response, and you then provide them with some further information or some feedback, either with or without a human interpreter present — then yes, absolutely, interpretation and translation technologies can definitely be an important and fun part of your work.

 Try re-reading some of the ideas from the beginning of this module.
 Clinicians and clients might use automatic interpretations or translations to find pictures, to learn words or learn about topics that matter to each other, to develop individually or culturally appropriate examples for discussion, to provide extra models of speech or language targets, to provide initial automatic feedback about clients’ productions, or to support a client or a family in any number of other ways.
 We do not depend on interpretation or translation technologies to do our professional work for us, and we do not allow these technologies to introduce errors or to expose PHI, but in many other ways the many wonderful and expanding technological options are absolutely a fun and useful part of how we can interact in multi-lingual and cross-lingual situations with a wide range of people who use a wide range of languages.